jackson-maybe/MPC-FH/README.md

    Please make sure that CMake's version is at least 3.12

-3. Compile our MPC-FM protocol and set the number of computation providers (CPs).
+3. Compile our MPC-FH protocol and set the number of computation providers (CPs).

 ```
-./compile.py -F 64 MPC_FM
+./compile.py -F 64 MPC_FH
 Scripts/setup-online.sh <nCPs>
 ```

    Besides, we should also set the number of CPs in the `Scripts/run-common.sh`.

-4. Run our MPC-FM protocol and see the results.
+4. Run our MPC-FH protocol and see the results.

 ```
-Scripts/run-online.sh MPC_FM
+Scripts/run-online.sh MPC_FH
 ```